 Macro Lenses open up a tiny world of overlooked beauty and bring it to our attention.
 Nature comes to life in the details of the tiniest insects, the secret inner workings of flowers, and in your own reflection in a crystal clear drop of dew.
 The tiny world of macro photography is an exciting adventure into the seldom-noticed “little worlds” that surround us every day.
 Macro camera lenses make these amazing images of the world’s tiny pieces possible.
 Once you enter the world of macro photography, every flower petal becomes your backdrop and every insect is a personal challenge.
+If insects are posing their own challenge to the upkeep of your home, you may want to consider the services of pest control experts (like these – https://www.pestcontrolexperts.com/local/florida/) to curb their presence on your property and their attempt to infest it entirely.
+Yes, they may look good in photographs, but nobody wants to go to sleep at night knowing they might be lying next to bedbugs.
 Looking for tiny “things” to photograph will find on your hands and knees crawling around in the most unlikely places, but that is the beauty of macro photography.
 A raindrop becomes a canvas and an icicle can mirror a forest in the world of macro photography.

 Some lenses are just plain fun, and a 100mm falls into this category.
 It’s a great macro lens for beginners as well as experienced macro photographers.
 This lens provides a fast focus and is very sharp when wide open and is even sharper when stopped down.
 The perfect lens for detailed close-ups of the tiniest subjects, the 100mm will not disappoint you when shooting complex ultra small images.
 This lens provides great bokeh (foreground/background blur), fantastic optical performance, is lightweight, easy to use, and performs well in every close-up situation.